ellen-julia/ellen-julia.github.io/README.md

 ![wedding](/images/wedding_sticker.png?raw=true "Merging")

-Katherine Signell and Alex Bucklye are getting married.
-Katherine's sister Julia borrowed this websited source from Justin Grimes via Katy Huff.
+Ellen Bryer and Julia Signell are getting married.
+Julia borrowed this website source from Justin Grimes via Katy Huff.
-This website is where you can find info about Katherine and Alex's Wedding.
+This website is where you can find info about Ellen and Julia's Wedding.